 Best Places to See the Night Sky

-Lick Observatory – Founded in 1888, this eye on the sky has managed to keep up with advances in astronomy and serves as a research facility for the University of California.
-Visitors can visit during the summer to look through telescopes or participate in a series of lectures and multimedia presentations.
+Lick Observatory – Founded in 1888, this eye on the sky keeps up with advances in astronomy and serves as a research facility for the University of California.
+Visitors can come during the summer to look through telescopes or participate in a series of lectures and multimedia presentations.
 Tickets for the summer series usually go on sale in the spring.
-Located at the summit of Mount Hamilton east of San Jose.
+Located at the summit of Mount Hamilton, east of San Jose.
 408-274-5066.

-Lisa Renner is a calendar editor at Bay Area Parent.
+Lisa Renner is the San Francisco/Peninsula/Marin calendar editor at Bay Area Parent.